geo-tp/Keras-Colaboratory-Models/README.md

 Keras Deep Learning Models on Colaboratory
 =========================================

-Deep learning models examples and tricks in jupyter notebook format.
+Deep learning model examples and tips in jupyter notebook format.
 It can be imported into Google Colaboratory or Jupyter lab to interract with.

 - Regression